WESTERN REGION SOCCER LEAGUE

 4. ALL authorized game changes made after May 31 will cost the requesting team as per Appendix “A”.

-8. Unless twenty-four (24) hours prior notice is given to the visiting team, only the referee can determine if unplayable conditions exist.
-Should a private club or City Parks and Recreation determine that unplayable conditions exist within less than twenty-four (24) hours’ notice the postponed game will be rescheduled in accordance with 15.5.
+9. Unless twenty-four (24) hours prior notice is given to the visiting team, only the referee can determine if unplayable conditions exist.
+Should a private club or City Parks and Recreation determine that unplayable conditions exist within less than twenty-four (24) hours’ notice the postponed game will be rescheduled.

 16. League Standings